TMSR-LF1: History

-In January 2011 the Chinese Academy of Sciences (CAS) began the TMSR research and development project to create reactors which, among other advances, would use air cooling.
-Its budget was reportedly ¥3 billion ($444 million US). and was led by Xu Hongjie (徐洪杰), who previously headed the construction of the Shanghai Synchrotron Radiation Facility, through the Shanghai Institute of Applied Physics (SINAP), which now has MSR research and design facilities in the Jiading District.
-The initial project completed there was the TMSR-SF0, an electrically-heated (non-fissioning) simulator to aid development of a proposed "SF" (solid fuel, planned as TRISO, with molten salt only for cooling) branch of TMSR, as well as to gain operational experience using molten salt more generally.
-The SF0 has two liquid FLiNaK heat transport loops.

-The "LF" (liquid fuel) design is directly based on the 1960s MSRE.
+The "LF" (liquid fuel) design is directly based on the 1960s Molten-Salt Reactor Experiment.
 The site selected for the TMSR-LF1 is part of an industrial park for the chemical and energy sectors, in a sparsely populated, arid region.
 Site construction began in 2018.
 At the groundbreaking, a Taoist ceremony was held; after images of it went viral in China (an atheist state), CAS disciplined staff members, and issued a public apology.

 A reactor construction permit was issued by the Chinese National Nuclear Safety Administration in January 2020.
 Unforeseen delays were caused by the COVID-19 pandemic in China.
 Installation of equipment was finished in 2022.
 SINAP deputy director Cai Xiangzhou emphasized China's ability to produce the technology without the involvement of foreign entities, stating that "Over 90 percent of the reactor's components are domestically produced, with 100 percent localization of key parts and a fully independent supply chain.
 This achievement marks the initial establishment of an industrial ecosystem for thorium molten salt reactor technologies in China".

 Testing followed; in August 2022, the Chinese Ministry of Ecology and Environment informed SINAP that its commissioning plan for the LF1 had been approved.
 A ten-year operating license was issued in June 2023.
 For the first 5–8 years, it is to be run in batch mode, before converting to continuous mode.

 Criticality was first achieved on 11 October 2023.
-On 17 June 2024, full power (2MW_{th}) operation was achieved.
+On 17 June 2024, full power (2MW_{t}) operation was achieved.
 In September, it received a license to load thorium into the molten salt, the initial loading of which happened the following month, and on 8 October, it operated at full power for 10 days with thorium in the molten salt; Protactinium-233 was detected, indicating successful nuclear breeding.